Have questions? We're here.

 Dordrecht is the oldest city in Holland.
 Throughout the city, there are hundreds of historic monuments and landmarks, including the Grote Kerk and the 13th-century Augustinian monastery known as Het Hof.
 The picturesque waterways and decorative bridges of Dordrecht exude a bygone era and are best explored on foot.
 The inner-city harbors are centuries old and lined with grand warehouses that have now been transformed into elegant homes.
 With a relaxed atmosphere and a plethora of quaint cafés and shops, Dordrecht oozes old-world charm.

-Optional Excursions: Historic Dordrecht & Delft, Historic Gouda & Stroopwafel, Behind the Scenes at the Depot Boijmans Van Beuningen
+The Historic Dordrecht excursion is included.
+Optional excursions are available at an additional charge: Historic Dordrecht & Delft, Historic Gouda & Stroopwafel, Behind the Scenes at the Depot Boijmans Van Beuningen

 Day 5: Kinderdijk | Gorinchem, The Netherlands